Anyone who purchases or registers a motor vehicle qualifying for the

 amount of tax due reported on the tax return for vehicle sales or

-registrations must include the total state sales tax and discretionary
+registrations must include the total state sales tax and

-to the Florida Tax Credit Scholarship Program.
+Florida Tax Credit Scholarship Program.

 Nonprofit Scholarship-Funding Organizations